PrettyCoffee/scp/README.md

 ### Refined concept

 A startpage with different customizable tiles.
-Each time you create a tile, it will start off as a terminal like text area.
+~~Each time you create a tile, it will start off as a terminal like text area.~~ You can list available widgets or start a widget in there.

-You can list available widgets or start a widget in there.
+Edit: I decided to go with a full blown UI editor instead of terminals.

 Features: